Featured Offerings

 Horsehair pottery is a distinctive technique that involves applying strands of horsehair to hot pottery, creating unique carbonized patterns.
 The practice is often associated with Native American pottery traditions, particularly among the Pueblo peoples of the Southwest, including New Mexico.

 Students should construct their pieces in advance and have them bisque fired before workshop day.
-It is recommended that pieces are glazed in advance for those with studio access.
-For those purchasing bisqueware for this workshop, glazing can be completed day-of.
 Please email info@paseopottery.com at least three days prior to the workshop if you plan to purchase bisqued pieces.

 AGES 18 AND OLDER ONLY PLEASE.
 MAX GROUP SIZE: 50 PPL.